dyno-might/dyno-might.github.io/_posts/2022-09-01-gratitude.md

 Now, as every stoned philosophy major knows, there's no one agreed definition of happiness.
 Instead, psychologists have many types of *psychological well-being*.
 This experiment tried to measure three of them:

-* [Life satisfaction](https://ppc.sas.upenn.edu/sites/default/files/lifesatisfactionscale.pdf) (“in most ways my life is close to my ideal”)
+* *Life satisfaction* was [measured](https://ppc.sas.upenn.edu/sites/default/files/lifesatisfactionscale.pdf) through statements like “in most ways my life is close to my ideal”.
-* [Subjective happiness](https://ppc.sas.upenn.edu/sites/default/files/subjectivehappinessscale.pdf) (“I consider myself a very happy person”)
+* *Subjective happiness* was [measured](https://ppc.sas.upenn.edu/sites/default/files/subjectivehappinessscale.pdf) through statements like “I consider myself a very happy person”.
-* Vitality (“I have energy and spirit”)
+* *Vitality* was measured through statements like “I have energy and spirit”.

 <details markdown="1">
 <summary>Their results were that all of these different types of happiness were strongly correlated with gratitude (a correlation of around 0.5).</summary>